Orange Alert

 Research Interests

-Dr. Green specializes in prosodic phonology, the phonology-morphology interface, and field linguistics.
-His research has focused primarily on African languages, including those in the Mande, Cushitic, Dogon, Jarawan, and Bantu families.
-He is the former Principal Investigator of a NSF collaborative research grant that aims to describe the role of tone at the phonology-syntax interface in Luyia, a cluster of languages spoken in Kenya and Uganda.
-He has also recently completed a reference grammar of Somali.
+Dr. Green specializes in prosodic phonology, tone, the phonology-morphology interface, and field linguistics.
+His research has focused primarily on African languages, including those in the Mande, Cushitic, Dogon, Jarawan, and Bantu phyla.
+He is the former Principal Investigator of an NSF collaborative research grant that aims to describe the role of tone at the phonology-syntax interface in Luyia, a cluster of languages spoken in Kenya and Uganda, and he also received an NEH fellowship to begin documenting the Jar cluster of Jarawan.
+His current research focuses on the moraic and metrical phonology of Cushitic languages and a continuation of his Jarawan documentation project.
 His published articles appear in both theoretical and area-specific venues and are on topics such as syllable structure, prosodic structure, tone, and wordhood.

 Career